XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by

 \section{Discussion}

-XRF~241001A shows a prompt emission dominated by photons below $\sim$20~keV (Fig.~\ref{fig:eclairs_lc}), which can be fitted by a blackbody model, suggesting a possible thermal origin for the emission.
+The event XRF~241001A shows a prompt emission dominated by photons below $\sim$20~keV (Fig.~\ref{fig:eclairs_lc}), which can be fitted by a blackbody model, suggesting a possible thermal origin for the emission.
 Such a scenario could be interpreted in the context of relativistic shock breakout.
-However, the low signal-to-noise ratio of the prompt signal does not allow us to discriminate between thermal and non-thermal models, commonly observed for long GRBs powered by relativistic jets.
+However, the low S/N of the prompt signal does not allow us to discriminate between thermal and nonthermal models, commonly observed for long GRBs powered by relativistic jets.
 In addition, the apparent variability in the prompt emission light curve tends to disfavor a relativistic shock breakout interpretation, which is typically expected to produce a smoother signal.

 To test whether the observed prompt emission might be consistent with a relativistic shock breakout origin, we apply the closure relation reported by \cite{nakar2012a}, linking the observed duration, total radiated energy, and breakout temperature of a relativistic shock breakout flare.
 In this scenario, soft and energetic events are expected to have correspondingly long durations.
 For comparison, XRFs~060218 and 100316D, with $E_{\rm iso} \sim 5 \times 10^{49}$~erg and $E_{\rm peak} \sim 40$~keV, yield predicted durations of the order of $10^{3}$~s, in agreement with their observed long-lasting emission \citep{kaneko2007a,starling2011a,nakar2012a}.
 Applying the same reasoning to XRF~241001A, with $E_{\rm iso} = 7.15 \times 10^{49}$~erg and $E_{\rm peak} = 6.7$~keV, the expected breakout duration would be many orders of magnitude longer than the observed $T_{90} = 3.14$~s, making it inconsistent with a relativistic shock breakout.